MSK is a major research institution. During your treatment for pancreatic cancer, your care team may ask if you want to join a clinical trial.

 For more information, please read Clinical Trials at MSK: What You Need to Know

-Our experts can help determine which clinical trial is right for you, including some of our newly opened clinical trials:
+Our experts can talk with you about which clinical trial is right for you.
+Here are some of our new clinical trials:

 - 20-481 A Phase II Study of Pembrolizumab Immunotherapy and OLApaRib (POLAR) Maintenance Therapy for Patients with Metastatic Pancreatic Cancer